Page created on October 22, 2018. Last updated on December 4, 2022 at 19:38

 - Haematympanon – blood in middle ear

-- Haematemesis – blood in vomit
+- Haematemesis – vomiting blood

 - Haematochezia – fresh blood in feces

 - Metrorrhagia – blood from uterus, must not be mixed up with menstruation as this is more an abnormal bleeding.

 The size also matters, and we have nomenclature for that also.

 - Petechia – 1-3 mm haemorrhages into skin and mucosa.